-Move the lever on the vacuum control valve to the "apply" ($\downarrow \leftarrow$) position, as shown.
-This draws air immediately at the vacuum pads.7 Apply the lifter to the load until all pads seal against it.
+Move the lever on the vacuum control valve to the "apply" (‡) position: Pull outward on the lever's knob, move the lever to the upward position and release it.
+This position opens the lifter's vacuum lines to the airflow created by the vacuum pump, causing air to be drawn immediately at the vacuum pads.5 Apply the lifter to the load until all pads seal against it.

-WARNING: Keep valve lever in "apply" position throughout lift.
+M WARNING: Keep valve lever in "APPLY" position throughout lift.